Being inducted into the Pro Football Hall of Fame is a blessing, but some of those enshrined want more than their bust, ring, and gold jacket.

 "They see us honored and mythologized before games and at halftime, and it would be reasonable if they thought life was good for us," Dickerson wrote.
 "But on balance, it's not.
 As a group we are struggling with sever health and financial problems.
 To build this game, we sacrificed our bodies.
 In many cases, and despite the fact that we were led to believe otherwise, we sacrificed our minds."

-Among the signees of the letter were former Giants LB Lawrence Taylor.
-Former Jets Joe Namath and Curtis Martin as well as Marshall Faulk, Jerry Rice, and Deion Sanders were also signees.
+Among the signees of the letter were former Jets in QB Joe Namath and RB Curtis Martin.
+Lawrence Taylor, Marshall Faulk, Jerry Rice, and Deion Sanders were also signees.

 The main crux of the letter is Dickerson stating the signed individuals will not attend the annual induction ceremony until the demands were met.